yugabyte/yugabyte-db/README.md

 # Core Features

-* **Powerful RDBMS capabilities** Yugabyte SQL (*YSQL* for short) reuses the query layer of PostgreSQL (similar to Amazon Aurora PostgreSQL), thereby supporting most of its features (datatypes, queries, expressions, operators and functions, stored procedures, triggers, extensions, etc).
-Here is a detailed [list of features currently supported by YSQL](https://docs.yugabyte.com/preview/explore/ysql-language-features/postgresql-compatibility/).
+* **[Powerful RDBMS capabilities](https://docs.yugabyte.com/preview/explore/ysql-language-features/)** Yugabyte SQL (*YSQL* for short) reuses the query layer of PostgreSQL (similar to Amazon Aurora PostgreSQL), thereby supporting most of its features (datatypes, queries, expressions, operators and functions, stored procedures, triggers, extensions, etc).

-* **Distributed transactions** The [transaction design](https://docs.yugabyte.com/preview/architecture/transactions/) is based on the Google Spanner architecture.
+* **[Distributed transactions](https://docs.yugabyte.com/preview/architecture/transactions/)** The transaction design is based on the Google Spanner architecture.
 Strong consistency of writes is achieved by using Raft consensus for replication and cluster-wide distributed ACID transactions using *hybrid logical clocks*. *Snapshot*, *serializable* and *read committed* isolation levels are supported.
 Reads (queries) have strong consistency by default, but can be tuned dynamically to read from followers and read-replicas.

-* **Continuous availability** YugabyteDB is extremely resilient to common outages with native failover and repair.
+* **[Continuous availability](https://docs.yugabyte.com/preview/explore/fault-tolerance/)** YugabyteDB is extremely resilient to common outages with native failover and repair.
 YugabyteDB can be configured to tolerate disk, node, zone, region, and cloud failures automatically.
 For a typical deployment where a YugabyteDB cluster is deployed in one region across multiple zones on a public cloud, the RPO is 0 (meaning no data is lost on failure) and the RTO is 3 seconds (meaning the data being served by the failed node is available in 3 seconds).
-Learn more at [Resiliency, high availability, and fault tolerance](https://docs.yugabyte.com/preview/explore/fault-tolerance/)

-* **Horizontal scalability** Scaling a YugabyteDB cluster to achieve more IOPS or data storage is as simple as adding nodes to the cluster.
-To understand how YugabyteDB scales, see [Horizontal scalability](https://docs.yugabyte.com/preview/explore/linear-scalability/)
+* **[Horizontal scalability](https://docs.yugabyte.com/preview/explore/linear-scalability/)** Scaling a YugabyteDB cluster to achieve more IOPS or data storage is as simple as adding nodes to the cluster.

-* **Geo-distributed, multi-cloud** YugabyteDB can be deployed in public clouds and natively inside Kubernetes.
+* **[Geo-distributed, multi-cloud](https://docs.yugabyte.com/preview/develop/multi-cloud/)** YugabyteDB can be deployed in public clouds and natively inside Kubernetes.
 It supports deployments that span three or more fault domains, such as multi-zone, multi-region, and multi-cloud deployments.
 It also supports xCluster asynchronous replication with unidirectional master-slave and bidirectional multi-master configurations that can be leveraged in two-region deployments.
 To serve (stale) data with low latencies, read replicas are also a supported feature.
-Learn more at [Build multi-cloud applications ](https://docs.yugabyte.com/preview/develop/multi-cloud/)

-* **Multi API design** The query layer of YugabyteDB is built to be extensible.
+* **[Multi API design](https://docs.yugabyte.com/preview/api)** The query layer of YugabyteDB is built to be extensible.
 Currently, YugabyteDB supports two distributed SQL APIs: **[Yugabyte SQL (YSQL)](https://docs.yugabyte.com/preview/api/ysql/)**, a fully relational API that re-uses query layer of PostgreSQL, and **[Yugabyte Cloud QL (YCQL)](https://docs.yugabyte.com/preview/api/ycql/)**, a semi-relational SQL-like API with documents/indexing support with Apache Cassandra QL roots.

 * **100% open source** YugabyteDB is fully open-source under the [Apache 2.0 license](https://github.com/yugabyte/yugabyte-db/blob/master/LICENSE.md).
 The open-source version has powerful enterprise features such as distributed backups, encryption of data-at-rest, in-flight TLS encryption, change data capture, read replicas, and more.